Laurekis/Paper_Bioretention/README.md

 "Snow Prop.tif" - fraction of annual precipitation that fell as snow, based on monthly normals (dimensionless)

-"PPT_regions_subdivided_new.tif" - final rainfall regions determined by clustering analysis of the above variables
+"PPT_regions_new.tif" - rainfall regions determined by clustering analysis of the above variables

+"PPT_regions_subdivided_new.tif" - finall rainfall regions created by splitting two regions which had distinct geographic sub-regions

+Please contact Rod Lammers (rodlammers@gmail.com) with any questions.